 The “locksmith” will typically arrive wearing anything BUT a company uniform, which at that point should probably raise a red flag to the customer.
 Larger companies insist on their employees wearing some form of identifiable clothing and smaller businesses usually do so as well (if for no other reason than to promote their company).
 Not wearing one smells of unprofessionalism at the very least.

-A properly equipped mobile locksmith van will have all of the tools that you would expect to see and not just a hammer, vice grips and some electrical tape.
-If the person is pulling some lame tools out of his or her trunk, you should probably be starting to worry.
+An adequately equipped mobile locksmith van will have all of the tools you would expect to see and not just a hammer, vice grips, and some electrical tape.
+If the person is pulling some lame tools out of their trunk, you should probably start to worry.

 This is especially true for things such as electronic transponder keys and fobs.
 They are purchased overseas for a fraction of the cost and, as you might guess, tend to fail quickly.
 The types of keys they are using bend and break much easier than the standard versions and their ability to properly program them is suspect as well.

 A legitimate locksmith will have invested tens of thousands of dollars in equipment, many hours of training and gaining restricted clearance for key-code access.

 The scammers enlist the help of one rogue Locksmith and share codes with dozens of other Locksmiths.